xiangzhemeng/Kaggle-Higgs-Boson-Machine-Learning-Challenge/README.md

 ### `lr.ipynb`
 #### Regularized Logistic Regression Mentioned in the Report
-A python notebook includes the steps of pre-processing data, creating model and making predictions related to regularized logistic regression.
+A python notebook that includes the steps of pre-processing data, creating model and making predictions related to regularized logistic regression.

 ## Others
 ### `grid_search_for_param.ipynb`